data61/PSL/MiLkMaId/README.md

    - all induction variables appear as part of the second argument to either `Set.member` or `Set.not_member` at least once
 - [ ] 24.
 Check if
    - a proof obligation has variables of type `nat`, and
-   - all induction variables have type `nat.
+   - all induction variables have type `nat`.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.
 - [ ] If one does induction on (a) sub-term(s) more complicated than (a) variable(s),